ljAWS/Cantrill.io-AWS-SAA-C03-Course-Notes/README.md

 This should be the default storage platform

 S3 is an object storage, not file, or block storage.
+It has no file system, all files are in the root.
 You can't mount an S3 Bucket.
+S3 should be your default for INPUT and/or OUTPUT to many AWS products.

 #### 1.2.6.1.
 Objects